Clifford Brown: Personal life

 In June 1954, Brown married Emma LaRue Anderson (1933–2005), whom he called "Joy Spring".
 The two had been introduced by Max Roach.
-Clifford and LaRue celebrated their marriage vows three times, partly because their families were on opposite coasts and partly because of their different religious denominations – Brown was Methodist and Anderson was Catholic.
+Clifford and Anderson celebrated their marriage vows three times, partly because their families were on opposite coasts and partly because of their different religious denominations – Brown was Methodist and Anderson was Catholic.
 They were first married in a private ceremony June 26, 1954, in Los Angeles (on Anderson's st birthday).
 They again celebrated their marriage in a religious setting on July 16, 1954, with the certificate being registered in Los Angeles County.
-A reception was held at the Tiffany Club where the Art Pepper/Jack Montrose Quintet had been replaced, a few days earlier, by the Red Norvo Trio with Tal Farlow and Red Mitchell.
+A reception was held at the Tiffany Club where the Art Pepper / Jack Montrose Quintet had been replaced, a few days earlier, by the Red Norvo Trio with Tal Farlow and Red Mitchell.
 Anderson's parish priest followed them to Boston where, on August 1, 1954, they performed their marriage ceremony at Saint Richards Church in the Roxbury neighborhood.

-In 1955, Clifford and LaRue had a son, Clifford Brown Jr., who become a jazz broadcaster and educator.
+In 1955, Clifford and Anderson had a son, Clifford Brown Jr., who became a jazz broadcaster and educator.

 Brown stayed away from drugs and was not fond of alcohol.
 Rollins, who was recovering from heroin addiction, said that "Clifford was a profound influence on my personal life.
 He showed me that it was possible to live a good, clean life and still be a good jazz musician."
 Brown's enthusiasm for practicing the trumpet was noted by Lou Donaldson, who said Clifford would "do lip exercises and mouth exercises all day."

 Death

-In June 1956, Brown and Richie Powell embarked on a drive to Chicago for their next appearance.
-Powell's wife Nancy was at the wheel so Clifford and Richie could sleep.
+On June 26, 1956, Brown and Richie Powell embarked on a drive to Chicago for their next appearance.
+Powell's wife, Nancy, was at the wheel so Clifford and Richie could sleep.
 While driving at night in the rain on the Pennsylvania Turnpike, she presumably lost control of the car which went off the road west of Bedford, killing all three in the resulting crash.
-Brown is buried in Mt.
-Zion Cemetery, in Wilmington, Delaware.
+Brown is buried in Mount Zion Cemetery, in Wilmington, Delaware.